EvelynOct/live-to-kick/README.md

 2) Create a diagram showing the client request to the Django-based web application and its response, and explain the relationship between urls.py, views.py, models.py, and the HTML file in the diagram.

 This is the diagram (source from the MTV PPT of PDB):

+(Im not sure why it's not showing a diagram in previews, but it is a diagram in the editor view).
 > HTTP request --> URLS (urls.py) -- (then it forwards the request to the mentioned view)
 >                                                    |
 >                                                    |